← Back to Blog

 How Agentic Development Changes the Reliability Game

-While working on energy-aware infrastructure at Hivenet, we're also pushing the engineering org toward agentic development.
+Alongside the energy-aware infrastructure work, I've been pushing engineering orgs toward agentic development.
 These two shifts are more connected than you'd think.

 When AI agents handle more of the development work (testing, coverage, troubleshooting), your reliability culture has to level up.
 You can't fake code coverage.
 Tests either hit the lines with valid arguments and payloads, or they don't.